The Prix Galien Africa Charter

 Pharmaceutical, biotechnological, herbal medicine, diagnostic and medical devices must be based on innovative science, developed by synthetic chemistry or molecular biology or manufactured naturally with plants according to precise criteria, specifications, tested in controlled clinical trials and marketed by ethical pharmaceutical companies.

-The MA must be no more than five years old as of December 31 of the year of grant.
+The initial marketing authorization must be valid for a maximum of five years as of December 31 of the competition year.

 Article 5 – The Prix Galien Africa rewards pharmaceutical sciences that improve human condition, mainly on the basis of two criteria: